nathanho27/CryptoMarketTracker/README.md

 ## Table of Contents
 1. Data Overview
-2. Implementation with Python and SQL
+2. Implementation with Python, SQL, and Excel
 3. Dashboard Insights (in progress)
 4. Next Steps
 5. Resources